thomasX/monitoredBees/README.md

 # monitoredBees
-is a project for monitoring the weight of a beehive including climate sensors for temperature,humidity and barometric pressure wee can optional add up to 3 external temperature sensors, so we can monitor the temperature in the beehive
+is a project for monitoring the weight of a beehive including climate sensors for temperature,humidity and barometric pressure we can optional add up to 3 external temperature sensors, so we can monitor the temperature in the beehive

 ## hardware
 - heltec cubecell AB01